Cummins Onan P9500DF EFI - 7500/9500W Dual Fuel Generator With Remote Start And EFI Engine

 The following charts are provided to give you an idea of how some of the key specs of the Cummins Onan P9500DF EFI compare to dual fuel generators of similar power (between 7000 and 8000 W).

-- With a dry weight of 211.6 lbs, the Cummins Onan P9500DF EFI falls within the expected weight range for dual fuel generators in the 7000 to 8000 rated wattage.
-Weight-conscious users may find the Sportsman GEN85KIDF appealing, as it is one of the top contenders in this power range, weighing just 133 pounds.
+- At a weight of 211.6 pounds, the Cummins Onan P9500DF EFI places in the expected weight range of the dual fuel generators in the 7000-8000 rated wattage range.
+If weight is your top priority, one of the champions in this power category is the Sportsman GEN85KIDF, weighing just 133 pounds.

 Price comparison